mmontuori/sprinkle/README.md

-# Sprinkle
+# Sprinkle (Volume Clustering)

-Sprinkle is a volume clustering utility based on [RClone](https://rclone.org).
+Sprinkle is a volume clustering utility.
 It presents all the RClone available volumes as a single clustered volume.
 It supports 1-way sync mainly for backup and recovery.
+Sprinkle uses the excellent [RClone](https://rclone.org) software for cloud access.

 ## Getting Started